equinor/gordo/README.md

 #### Tests system requirements
 To run tests it's required for your system to has (note: commands might differ from your OS):
 - running docker process;
-- available 5432 port for postgres container.
+- available 5432 port for postgres container (`postgresql` container is used, so better to stop your local instance for tests running).

 #### Run tests
 List of commands to run tests can be found [here](/setup.cfg).